aviginsburg/SEO-template/README.md

-# An SEO Template for Twitter and Facebook
+# An SEO Template for Facebook (Twitter, Schema, AMP, and debgugging coming soon)

 You can go straight to the SEO template by clicking <a href="./seo.html">here</a>, for more of an explanation keep reading.